ProjectAdA/ProjectAdA.github.io/annotations/README.md

 ### Download

-All annotation datasets are available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/annotations) as RDF export in Turtle format and in JSON-LD format.
+All annotation datasets are available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/annotations) as RDF export in Turtle format (ttl).
 Currently, we provide annotations for the following movies:

 | Movie | # Annotations |
 |-------|---------------|